Bootcamp-QA/CV-PROJECT/README.md

 ## TEST STRATEGY
 This project adopts BDD Methodology for testing.

-1. Functional test scenarios are defined for each user story using the Gherkin language, facilitated by the Test Management Tool Zephyr Scale for Jira.
+1. Functional test scenarios are defined for each user story before development using the Gherkin language, facilitated by the Test Management Tool Zephyr Scale for Jira.

 2. After every development iteration, a Static Test is performed using the SONARQUBE tool to ensure code quality.